elinlager/happy-watching/README.md

 # Happy Watching
-This is an application to search for TV shows.
+Happy watching is an application to search for TV shows.
 The user can read details about the show, see episodes that are comming up and mark shows as favourites.
+The shows are fetched from: https://www.tvmaze.com/api

 ## To build the project